FahadBinHussain/messenger-utils/README.md

 Note: The import function will merge the imported messages with any existing messages.
 It will not overwrite your current messages.

+## Troubleshooting

+### If the "Use" Button Doesn't Work

+If clicking the "Use" button doesn't insert text into Messenger's input field:

+1. Try the "Copy" button instead, which copies the message to your clipboard for manual pasting
+2. Click the 🐞 (bug) toggle button in the saved messages panel to enable debug mode
+3. Once debug mode is enabled, a "Debug" button will appear
+4. Click the "Debug" button while in a Messenger chat
+5. This will identify all possible text input fields and show them in the browser console
+6. A test message will temporarily appear in what's believed to be the input field

+### Advanced Solutions

+The script now includes multiple methods to insert text into Messenger's input field:

+1. **Direct Content Setting**: Inserts text using the most appropriate method for Facebook's editor
+2. **React Integration Approach**: Attempts to work with Facebook's underlying React components
+3. **Clipboard Paste Simulation**: Uses clipboard APIs to simulate pasting text
+4. **Copy to Clipboard**: Reliable manual fallback that works regardless of Facebook's interface changes

+These methods are automatically attempted in sequence when you click "Use", or you can use the "Copy" button directly.

+### Fixed Issues

+- **Character duplication issue**: Fixed an issue where the first character would appear twice
+- **Input field detection**: Improved to work with Facebook's latest Lexical editor
+- **Message insertion reliability**: Multiple approaches are now used for greater compatibility

+### Common Issues and Fixes

+- **No input field detected**: Facebook may have changed their HTML structure.
+Use the "Copy" button instead of "Use".
+- **Text appears but doesn't trigger Messenger's UI**: Try typing a character manually after using a saved message.
+- **Debug mode doesn't find any input fields**: Make sure you're in an active Messenger chat when running the debug tool.
+- **Nothing works**: Try these workarounds:
+  1. Use the "Copy" button and paste manually with Ctrl+V
+  2. Use the debug tool to identify the input field, then type manually
+  3. Restart your browser or try a different browser
+  4. Check the browser console for specific error messages with debug mode enabled

 ## How It Works

 - The script uses the chat thread ID from the URL (e.g., `7990669924323622` in `https://www.messenger.com/e2ee/t/7990669924323622`) to store and retrieve messages specific to each conversation
 - Messages are stored locally in your browser using the userscript storage API
 - Messages are sorted by timestamp with newest first
 - Each message displays when it was saved (today, yesterday, or specific date)
+- The script uses multiple methods to detect and insert text into Facebook Messenger's input field
 - No data is sent to any external server
 - Messages persist between browser sessions